Dacello/phoenix_example/presentation.md

 ## Demo!

 ### Background
-A few years back, I did a presentation on GraphQL.
+A few years back, I did a [presentation](https://github.com/Dacello/graphql-prezo) and wrote a [blog post](https://revelry.co/insights/development/what-is-graphql/) on GraphQL.
 At the time, I was working on a project where we had just started playing around with GraphQL, but it was exclusively Javascript.

 I hadn't gotten very deep into Elixir yet at the time, but I had heard of an Elixir implementation of GraphQL called "Absinthe", and I was curious to try it.
 I never got around to using it for that presentation (instead I used Node and Apollo, which is not a terrible experience, but **_Elixir_**).
 Since then, I _still_ haven't had any opportunities to create a GraphQL API in Elixir.

 Lately, Ive been finding myself on projects that are using Elixir (YAY) but unfortunately not the shiniest newest stuff (e.g. PETAL stack w/ the latest LiveView).
-I decided that it would be good to play around with a fresh Phoenix app to try out all fun stuff people have been reving about.
+I decided that it would be good to play around with a fresh Phoenix app to try out all fun stuff people have been raving about.
 Initially this was primarily to get my feet wet with the PETAL stack, but I have since pivoted and am using this example app to play with Absinthe.

 I was actually gonna see if I could do something with Absinthe in the PETAL stack, but it didnt take long for me to talk myself out of trying to figure out how the heck a LiveView + Absinthe stack would work.